 What does NC State University require in order to process your certification paperwork through the NC Department of Public Instruction (DPI)?

 Please keep in mind that NC State University does not administer certification.
 We are a vehicle in the process for the Department of Public Instruction (DPI).
 We strongly recommend that you contact your school system for specific requirements.
 We do not determine who does or does not get certification.
 We offer the school social work course and we assist with verifying your paperwork to DPI.
 In order for us to process your paperwork DPI will require you to upload documents to them including: 1.
 Transcript showing social work degree and completion of school social work course.
 2. Proof of School Social Work field placement or employment evaluation from a NC Public School.
 3. Health forms.
 Check with DPI for other requirements as this is subject to change using the link provided NC-DPI licensure.

 What if you took the school social work course at another institution?

 We only process the paperwork for those that take the school social work course at NC State.
-However, you completed your school based field placement at another university and take then school social work course at NC State and we will assist with processing paperwork for you.
+However, if you completed your school based field placement at another university and take then school social work course at NC State, we will assist with processing paperwork for you.

-What if you have degree other than social work?
+What if you have a degree other than social work?

 Should you take the graduate or undergraduate course?